TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 .. _generating-the-draw:

-Note that you can set availabilities in advance of the current round — ie if you know the venue/adjudicator schedules their availabilities can be set ahead of time.
+.. note:: You can set availabilities in advance of the current round — ie if you know the venue/adjudicator schedules their availabilities can be set ahead of time.

 Generating the draw
 ===================

-1. After you hit the **Generate Draw** button on the Check-Ins page follow the instructions to generate the draw.
+1. **Confirm the draft draw**.
+After advancing from availability section you will first be shown a draft draw that details how the draw was formulated, pointing out pull-ups and conflict swaps and the like.

   .. image:: images/draft-draw.png

-  .. note:: Tabbycat will show you a draft draw before you confirm it.
-In the draft draw, it'll show you details so that you can understand how it came up with the draw, pointing out pull-ups and conflict swaps and the like.
-This is for you to double-check.
+.. note:: The draft draw is for you to double-check.
 While there are some basic tests on the draw algorithm, it never hurts to sanity-check it again.

     If you *do* find something wrong with a draft draw, you can edit the match-ups, but please also let us know what the problem was!
 You can find our contact details in the :ref:`authors` section.

-2. After the draft draw has been confirmed, it will show the confirmed draw page.
+2. Once on the confirmed draw page you can click **Edit Adjudicators**.

   .. image:: images/draw-without-adjs.png

-3. Click **Edit Adjudicators** and allocate adjudicators.
-See :ref:`adjudicator allocation <adjudicator-allocation>` for more details about this process.
+3. **Allocate the adjudicators**.
+Changes here will auto-save; feel free to return to the **Draw** when needed.
+See :ref:`adjudicator allocation <adjudicator-allocation>` for more details about the allocation process.

   .. image:: ../features/images/adj-allocation.png

-4. Note that if you are using venue constraints the **Draw** page may prompt you to Auto Allocate the venues used to satisfy those constraints; see :ref:`venue-constraints <venue-constraints>` for more details.
+.. note:: If you are using venue constraints the **Draw** page may prompt you to Auto Allocate the venues used to satisfy those constraints; see :ref:`venue-constraints <venue-constraints>` for more details.
 Regardless of whether you are using venue constraints or not you can change the Venues per-debate in the **Edit Venues** area.

 .. _releasing-the-draw: